3Hren/blackhole/README.md

 # Why another logging library?

-That's the first question I ask myself when see *yet another silver-buller library*.
+That's the first question I ask myself when see *yet another silver-bullet library*.

 First of all, we required a logger with attributes support.
 Here `boost::log` was fine, but it didn't compile in our compilers.
 Sad.
 After that we've realized that one of our bottlenecks is located in logging part, that's why `boost::log` and `log4cxx` weren't fit in our requirements.
 Thirdly we are developing for stable, but old linux distributives with relatively old compilers that supports only basic part of C++11.